Jayajirao Scindia

 Jayajirao Scindia GCB, GCSI, CIE (19 January 1834 – 20 June 1886) of the Scindia dynasty of Maratha Confederacy was the last independent ruling Maharaja of Gwalior State during the British rule from 1843 to 1886.

+Scindia dynasty was the only dynasty that maintained semi-autonomous status during the British Raj.
+That means they can collect chauth (taxes) from their subordinate rulers (including Mughals) and were not required to pay it back to the Britishers except for certain grants.

+During the reign of Jayajirao Scindia, the Scindia Dynasty along with the Holkars of Indore were the protectorates of the British East India Company.

 Early life

 HH Maharaja Sir Jayaji Rao Scindia of Gwalior State, General Sir Henry Daly (Founder of The Daly College), with British officers and Maratha nobility (Sardars, Jagirdars & Mankaris) in Indore, Holkar State, c.
 1879.

-Jayajirao was born as Bhagirath Scindia, son of Hanuvant Rao Scindia who was the younger brother of the then ruling Maharaja Jankojirao Scindia II on 19 January 1834.
+Jayajirao was born as Bhagirath Scindia, son of Hanuvant Rao Scindia, the younger brother of the then ruling Maharaja Jankojirao Scindia II on 19 January 1834.
 The erstwhile Maharaja of Gwalior, Jankojirao II, died in 1843 without leaving an heir leading his widow Tara Raje to adopt Bhagirath Rao.
-Bhagirath Scindia succeeded the Gwalior gaddi under the name of Jayajirao Sindhia on 22 February 1843 at a tender age of 9.
+Bhagirath Scindia succeeded the Gwalior gaddi under the name of Jayajirao Sindhia on 22 February 1843 at the age of 9.
 Mama Sahib, the maternal uncle of Jankojirao II, was chosen as regent.